remote-labs-sarl/hire-backend/readme.md

 Java 17

-Docker (to run the PostgresDB)
+Docker (to run the PostgresDB and Kafka)

 IntelliJ

 To have the app running:

-1. Start the DB by
-   running this docker command in the project:  docker-compose up
+1. Start the DB and Kafka Cluster by running this docker command in the project:  docker-compose up

 2. Run the application.